Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Wallets-AltPayments/Google-Pay/Google-Pay-Web.md

 };
 ```

-## Step 2: Request a payment token
+## Step 2: Request a Payment Token

 Google encrypts information about a payer's selected card for secure processing by a payment provider.